 Avoid using generic stock images that are not directly related to the subject of the course, and avoid overloading the thumbnail with too many visual elements.

 Here is a bad example of how stock photography can be used for an Excel course:

-As we can see, the only thing in this image which is relevant to the topic of Excel are the charts on the laptop screen, but those are too small and it's hard to see that the course is about Excel at all just by looking at the image.
+As we can see, the only thing in this image that is relevant to the topic of Excel are the charts on the laptop screen, but those are too small and it's hard to see that the course is about Excel at all just by looking at the image.

-All the other elements on the screen, like the laptop, the pistachios or the plant have nothing to do with the course subject and just feel staged and unnatural.
+All the other elements on the screen, like the laptop, the pistachios, or the plant have nothing to do with the course subject and just feel staged and unnatural.

 And what about good examples?
 We couldn't find many good examples of how to properly use a stock photo for an Excel course, we think that the plain green background in the logo above feels much more natural and effective.

 Stock photography should only be added if it's hard to come up with a good thumbnail just using the main course icon and the brand colors.